 How to Remove Content from the CDN

-If you no longer wish to cache an object in the Windows Azure Content Delivery Network (CDN), you can:
+If you no longer wish to cache an object in the Windows Azure Content Delivery Network (CDN), you can take one of the following steps:

 No explicit "purge" tool is currently available for the Windows Azure CDN.